Jarmos-san/dotfiles/Windows/README.md

 - The user confirmation prompt needs to be automated at some point of time.
 - More information on enabling Hyper-V is available at: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v

+### Git

+Installing Git on Windows isn't straight-forward.
+While there's [Git for Windows][Git for Windows] but it's too bloated for my use case, hence, MinGit is used.
+But sadly, it doesn't come with all the necessary dependencies either.
+On top of it, there's no straight way to configure it either.
+So, following are the detailed steps on how to get it working as soon as possible:

+1. Download the zipped file from it's [source repository][MinGit Releases] to the `C:\Tools` directory.
+2. Add the directory `C:\Tools\MinGit\cmd` to `$PATH`.
+3. There're additional configurations that needs to be made.
+Some include downloading a few missing dependencies but I'm still researching on what's the best & minimalistic solution to fix them.
+4. Copy the configuration files to `$HOME`(same as `%USERPROFILE%` Environment Variable) from the [Git](./Git] directory.
+5. Then ensure it works by typing the `git --version` command on the command-line interface.

 <!-- Reference Links -->
 [Windows Terminal]: https://github.com/Jarmos-san/dotfiles/tree/master/Windows/Windows%20Terminal
 [Neovim]: https://github.com/Jarmos-san/dotfiles/tree/master/Windows/nvim